k3ssen/GeneratorBundle/Resources/doc/metadata.md

 that implements the MetaEntityInterface.
 Alternatively you can extend the MetaEntity.

-Note: a lot depends on the metadata.
+> **Note:** a lot depends on the metadata.
 To overwrite metadata, you need to make sure that you really know what you're doing.
+> You might need extensive knowledge about the code in  the GeneratorBundle for this.

 ### Extending MetaProperties

 While there's only one class for most metadata, there are several MetaProperty classes.
-Simply extend one of the classes or implement one of their corresponding interfaces to extend or overwrite them.
+Simply extend one of the classes to overwrite them.
+Alternatively you can implement the corresponding Interface.

+MetaProperties are in fact not overwritten by their interfaces or class names, but by the value that the static `getOrmType` methods returns.
+In other words: there can only be one MetaProperty for each OrmType.
+Therefore, by defining a MetaProperty with an OrmType that has already been defined, you overwrite the existing definition.

-You can also add new MetaProperty classes: just make sure the MetaPropertyInterface is implemented and your class will automatically be injected.
+Consequently, you can add new MetaProperties by returning different OrmTypes.
+Just make sure the MetaPropertyInterface is implemented and your class will automatically be injected.
 The simplest way to get started is by extending the `AbstractMetaProperty` or the `AbstractPrimitiveMetaProperty`.